• Art magazine

 If the family reunion takes place, for example, you could use your great aunt's old porcelain plates.
 In such cases, we decide to keep things so that later no regrets feel if we had given away or sold them.

 Minimalism teaches us trust and let go .
-We learn to hide what might be or might be and instead live in the here and now .
+We learn to hide what might be or to happen, and instead to live in the here and now .

 The minimalism - no invention of modern times